HaakenJ/AdoptAPlant/raspi/plan.md

 * Run local server with all things connected to simply run as a demo of how things work
 * Have plant and light with you in a room to show the water pumping, turning the light on and off, etc etc.
+* Running the whole program locally also allows you to live stream the camera.
 * Use LIFX bulb as the light for the plant so that you can easily turn it on and off with the program.
 * Set up a function for the user to create a light schedule, this could create